 It could go wrong:

 This is another thing that most do not fully consider when they have set their mind to plastic surgery.
 As with any surgery, plastic surgery could go either way; you might not get the physical look that you wanted especially if you had some unrealistic expectations or you could get completely bizarre results like some celebrities whose surgery went wrong.
 There is also the risk of medical complications such as infections at point of incision, hemorrhage and temporary necrosis.
 To reduce all the risks associated with plastic surgery, go for a surgeon who is certified by the American Board for plastic surgeons.
+Click this link to find a plastic surgeon near you.

 You might not qualify: